 I have seen marriages dissolve.
 We have all seen marriages dissolve.
 In how many of those now-dissolved marriages did we first observe a clear picture of godly leadership and godly submission?
 Few, I would say.
 Specifically, I have observed the following cases:

 Notice that all three scenarios fall short of reflecting God's design, wherein the husband leads in love, and the wife submits to his loving leadership.
 See, God's design for marriage is a reflection of Christ's relationship to the church, His people, His bride!
 And what is the glue that sustains our relationship with Christ?
 Is it not the love of God?
-"I will never leave thee, nor forsake thee," God has said—though we routinely leave Him or forsake Him.
+"I will never leave thee, nor forsake thee," God has said (Hebrews 13:5)—though we routinely leave Him and forsake Him.

 Therefore, I cannot escape the factuality (or at least the probability) that what is the glue that sustains the marriage, is the love—the decided, undying, immutable love—of the husband for his wife.
 I think few husbands understand the intrinsic power of their own decided, undying, immutable love for their wives, as it reflects, mimics, and conforms to the example of God's love for His people.

 Do you see how this contrasts with the husband's ability to please his wife, or to make her happy?
 For those things are clearly dependent upon her own response.
 They are her choice, not his.
 See, God does not make us love Him.
 A loving response is our choice.
 Thus the husband must abandon any attempt to make his wife love him.
-His is to love, as God has loved.
-Hers is to respond.
+Within this context, his is to love, as God has loved; hers is to respond.

 Left to ourselves, we become tyrants